Bernd Schuster: Barcelona

+In 2024, Pep Guardiola, was asked in an interview to name the five players he'd pick from football history to play in a five-a-side and, among them, picked Schuster, whom, he said, he used to watch as a ball boy at the stadium and "was completely in love" with his playing.

 Real Madrid

 Schuster's move to Real Madrid was controversial due to the strong rivalry between Barcelona and Madrid.
-His style complemented the group of home-grown Madrid players known as la Quinta del Buitre who led the team to a dominance of the Spanish Championship through the 1980s.
+His style complemented the group of home-grown Madrid players known as la Quinta del Buitre, who were instrumental in the team's success in the Spanish Championship during the 1980s.

 Atlético Madrid

-Schuster signed with Atlético Madrid in autumn 1990 and helped improve the performance of Atletico's traditional games based on backpasses.
+Schuster signed with Atlético Madrid in autumn 1990 and helped improve the performance of Atlético.
 His long precise passes helped restore Atlético Madrid as a prominent club.

 Bayer Leverkusen

 In 1993, Schuster returned home to Germany to play for three seasons with Bayer Leverkusen.
-Despite his contributions, the club was unable to capture Bundesliga and German Cup titles but his performances inspired much of the country to push for a place for him in the 1994 World Cup squad.
+Despite his contributions, the club was unable to capture Bundesliga and German Cup titles but his performances led to discussions among fans and pundits about his potential inclusion in the 1994 World Cup squad.
 In the national TV-Station ARD "Goal of the year" election Schuster won the first three places in 1994.
 In the UEFA Golden Jubilee Poll to name the finest European players of the last five decades, Schuster finished 40th.